 How Long Does it Take to Recover From a Concussion?

 A blow or violent jolt to the head can disrupt brain function, resulting in what is known as a concussion.
-Although this injury is often described as mild and tends not to be life threatening, the effects of a concussion can be serious and its effects can linger for a prolonged amount of time, depending on several factors relating to the individual and the injury itself.
+Although this injury is often described as mild and tends not to be life-threatening, the effects of a concussion can be serious and can linger for a prolonged amount of time, depending on several factors relating to the individual and the injury itself.
 Given the complexity of the brain, no two injuries are alike, and its symptoms frequently vary from person to person.

 - Health prior to the injury

 - How well they take care of themselves following the injury

 If you believe you suffered a concussion, the first thing you need to do is see a doctor for a proper evaluation.
 He or she will be able to run tests, such as a CT scan, to help diagnose the severity of your injuries.
 However, even if nothing in your tests indicate a problem, you might still have a concussion.
 It is crucial that you follow your doctor’s instructions to help facilitate a smooth and fast recovery.

 If you try to ignore or tough out the symptoms of your concussion and resume your usual activities, you will not only increase your recovery time, but put yourself at risk for permanent or long-term damage.
 As such, you should refrain from going back to work or engaging in strenuous activities.
 You should also talk to your doctor about your drinking habits or if you are taking a prescribed, over-the-counter, or illicit drugs.